meilisearch/documentation/learn/advanced/faceted_search.md

 ### Filters or facets

-In Meilisearch, facets are a specific use-case of filters.
-The question of whether something is a filter or a facet is mostly one pertaining to UX and UI design.

 Meilisearch does not differentiate between facets and filters.
-This means that, despite its name, facets can be used with any attributes added to `filterableAttributes`.
+Facets are a specific use-case of filters, meaning you can use any attribute added to `filterableAttributes` as a facet.
+Whether something is a filter or a facet depends above all on UX and UI design.

 ## Configuring and using facets

-Like any other filter, attributes you want to use as facets must be added to the [`filterableAttributes`](/reference/api/settings.md#filterable-attributes) list in the index's settings before they can be used.
-Once they have been configured, you can search for facets with [the `facets` search parameter](/reference/api/search.md#facets).
+Like any other filter, you must add any attributes you want to use as facets to the [`filterableAttributes`](/reference/api/settings.md#filterable-attributes) list in an index's settings.
+Once you have configured `filterableAttributes`, you can search for facets with [the `facets` search parameter](/reference/api/search.md#facets).

 ::: warning
 Synonyms don't apply to facets.
-Meaning, if you have `SF` and `San Francisco` set as synonyms, faceting by `SF` and `San Francisco` will show you different results.
+If you have `SF` and `San Francisco` set as synonyms, faceting by `SF` and `San Francisco` will show you different results.
 :::

-Suppose you have a <a id="downloadBooks" href="/books.json" download="books.json">dataset on books</a> containing the following fields:
+Suppose you have a <a id="downloadBooks" href="/books.json" download="books.json">books dataset</a> containing the following fields:

 ```json
 {